murribu/wcsb/src/notes/updates.voucher-emails.md

 id: voucher-emails
 title: Voucher Emails
 desc: ""
-updated: 1729986703360
+updated: 1730042399688
 created: 1729960597859
 nav_order: 996
 ---

-I submitted a [[glossary.public records request]] to see all emails that were sent to or from any school board member regarding vouchers or the rescinding of the voucher resolution from March of 2024.
+I submitted a [[glossary.public records request]] to see all emails that were sent to or from any school board member regarding vouchers during the week leading up to their most recent meeting.
 I received a 253-page PDF.
 I tallied up the emails, and you can find some data below.

 ```
 District | Representative  | Anti | Pro | Replies | Voted